kohxuan/HPDP_Project2_RealTimeYouTubeSentimentAnalysisPipeline/dashboard/README.md

 ### 📸 Contents:

-- `screenshots/` – Images of the real-time sentiment analysis dashboard in Kibana.
+- `*.png` – Images of the real-time sentiment analysis dashboard in Kibana.
-- `Kibana visualization export.ndjson` and `Kibana data export.ndjson` – A JSON-formatted export of the Kibana dashboard (importable in other environments).
+- `exported_dashboard_visualization.ndjson` and `exported_dashboard_data.ndjson` – A JSON-formatted export of the Kibana dashboard (importable in other environments).

 ### 📥 How to Import the Dashboard in Kibana